SlightlySpicyRabbit/Environment-Configuration/README.md

 # Environment-Configuration
 Used to record the functions of python libraries and the installation methods

+## Data Structure
+* **NumPy:** Data structure commonly used in data science, based on C and very efficient
+  * conda install numpy

+* **Pandas:** Data structure commonly used in data science, based on NumPy, provide DataFrame
+  * conda install pandas

 ## Machine Learning
 * **SKlearn:** Classic machine learning open source library, based on NumPy, SciPy, and matplotlib
   * conda install scikit-learn